Do I need to register with the police?

 Where can I register my visa?

-There are no appointments at DMU planned at present, and so if you need to register your visa or notify a change of circumstances, you will need to visit the Nationality office, at the police station on Hinckley Road.
+If you need to register your visa or notify a change of circumstances, you will need to visit the Overseas Visitors Records Office (OVRO), at Mansfield House police station, on Belgrave Gate in Leicester.

 What do I need to take with me when I register?